UPDATED: FEBRUARY 2022

 A generator can power your entire home, keep the food in your refrigerator fresh, charge your mobile devices so you can stay connected and up-to-date on the news, and offer your family a sense of comfort during a time of catastrophe.

 Before you purchase a generator, it’s important to do your research.
 It's not as simple as buying the biggest and most expensive generator you can find.
 There are several factors you need to consider: What generator size would best suit your home’s square footage?
+Should you get a propane generator or a gas generator?
 What appliances and machines will you be running with your generator?
 How much power does your home actually consume?
-Do you prefer a standby unit, or would you benefit from something portable?
+Do you prefer a standby home generator, or would you benefit from a portable generator?

 It’s also important to look into the generator’s features.
 You want something that’s up-to-date when it comes to safety and technology.